ayim/donna_ext/README.md

 - It hasn't seen me look for accommodations, it should suggest some based on my tastes and browsing history.
 - There is a JetPurple app that can book my flights, suggest that I use it and show exactly what I will expose.
 - I can also chat.

+Decisions:
+- Should we just use MCP or build an API platform?